 Bilqis is a Sociology graduate who provides energy advice in English and Bengali.
 Bilqis believes small actions are the fundamentals of building a renewable and sustainable society.
-In addition to the training, Bilqis manages the administration at SELCE.
+She provides energy advice in different languages.
 She’s also passionate about yoga and a healthy lifestyle.

 Dominic is a master’s graduate in environmental architecture and energy studies.
-He provides energy advice to clients living in fuel poverty, and is a retrofit coordinator for large domestic projects.
-He has a keen interest in all aspects of sustainable living and has recently decided to eat vegan.
-In his spare time, Dominic likes watching and playing many sports including cycling, tennis, golf, and football, and he also owns a VW campervan and a vintage scooter.
+He provides energy advice to clients living in fuel poverty and is a retrofit coordinator for large domestic projects.
+He has a keen interest in all aspects of sustainable living and has recently decided to follow a vegetarian diet.
+In his spare time, Dominic likes watching and playing many sports including cycling, tennis, golf, and football, and he also owns a VW campervan.

 Hamid R. Tavassoli

 Hamid is a civil engineer with a PhD. in Water & Environmental Engineering.
 He has worked as an environmental consultant in the infrastructure sectors and was involved in promoting sustainable buildings in Iran.
 Hamid also founded and managed a successful tourism business and is now leading SELCE’s Greener Business Programme for Greenwich with the aim of helping the borough’s businesses to do their bit to cut carbon emissions and protect the planet.

 Energy Advice Manager

 Katherin Garcia-Rincon is an environmental Management graduate from Kingston University and has also studied Environmental Management at the University Piloto of Colombia.
 She is passionate about sustainability and fighting against fuel poverty.
 Katherin is the Energy Advice Operations Manager at SELCE and is working with minority communities within London running projects such as energy cafes, workshops, and organising other events in English and Spanish.
 Katherin has also completed a masters in Energy and Environmental Change.